lia-troy/appliedintheory/content/article/convergence.md

 All of a sudden, the “inconsequential” error margin completely changed the output.
 This is crucial information.

-We've seen this behaviour before: in $\frac {1} {x}$, the fixed point 1 is the boundary between the convergent and non-convergent regions.
+We've seen this behaviour before.
 The fixed point of $0 in earning interest is the difference between earning money and sinking into debt.
 In the logistic map if the input is less than 0, then the output doesn't end up inside [0, 1], instead it flip flops between positive and negative, and approaches infinity.